fission/fission/README.md

 Fission maintains a pool of "warm" containers that each contain a small dynamic loader.
-When a function is first called, i.e. "cold-started", a running container is chosen and the function is loaded.
+When a function is first called, i.e. "cold-started", a running container is chosen, and the function is loaded.
 This pool is what makes Fission fast: cold-start latencies are typically about 100msec.